Chris DiDomenico: Professional

 In the 2017–18 season, DiDomenico began the year with the Senators AHL affiliate, the Belleville Senators.
 After 4 games he was recalled and later scored his first NHL goal with Ottawa on October 27, 2017, against the New Jersey Devils with a late game-tying goal.
 On November 23, 2017, after appearing in 12 games DiDomenico was waived by the Senators, and was then claimed by the Tampa Bay Lightning on November 24.
 He was immediately assigned on a conditioning loan to the Lightning's AHL affiliate, the Syracuse Crunch.
 DiDomenico appeared in 3 games for the Crunch, scoring 1 goal.

 On December 2, 2017, DiDomenico was claimed off waivers to return to the Senators organization.
-On February 15, 2018, DiDomenico again left the Senators organization as he was traded to the Chicago Blackhawks in exchange for Ville Pokka.
-He was assigned to the Blackhawks AHL affiliate, the Rockford IceHogs, where he quickly transitioned as the club's top offensive player by posting 23 points in 22 games to end the regular season.
+On February 15, 2018, DiDomenico again left the Senators organization as he was traded to Chicago Blackhawks in exchange for Ville Pokka.
+He was assigned to the Blackhawks AHL affiliate, Rockford IceHogs, where he quickly transitioned as the club's top offensive player by posting 23 points in 22 games to end the regular season.

 After the season, DiDomenico as an impending free agent, opted to recommence his European career by returning to his former Swiss club, SCL Tigers, on an optional three-year contract on June 13, 2018.

 During the 2019–20 season, while in his sixth with the SCL Tigers, on January 15, 2020, DiDomenico agreed to a two-year contract commencing from the 2020–21 season to join fellow NL club, HC Fribourg-Gottéron.
 After the regular season and before the relegation round, the Tigers immediately released DiDomenico.